-The independent zero waste shops we list below are going to make your life much easier.
+The independent zero-waste shops listed below will make your life much easier.
 You’re very lucky, and we’re very jealous if you live anywhere near them.
-The functioning principles of each of these shops are similar: single-use plastics and packaging are out of sight, people can bring their own containers with no restrictions regarding size and material, and chances are you’ll significantly find more wholemeal, organic, and plant-based, although not all bulk-zero-waste shops tick all these boxes.
+The functioning principles of each of these shops are similar (though they don’t all tick every one of these boxes): single-use plastics and packaging are nowhere to be seen, customers can bring their own containers, with no restrictions on size or material, and chances are you’ll find significantly more wholemeal, organic, and plant-based products.

-So, let’s see: you cut pointless plastics, save money, and also combat food waste as you are more inclined to buy what you need and to eat healthier bulk produce and ingredients.
-And it’s not just food, you can also buy cleaning products or home-ware like bamboo toothbrushes and steel straws.
-Some are cooperatives that stock from local farmers/suppliers, investing locally, in the community they belong to.
+So, let’s see: shopping this way cuts pointless plastics, saves money, and also combats food waste, since you will be more inclined to buy only what you need and to eat healthier bulk produce and ingredients.
+And it’s not just food: you can also buy cleaning products and homeware like bamboo toothbrushes and steel straws.
+Some are co-operatives that stock from local farmers/suppliers, investing investing in their local community.
 That’s another big plus.

 The Bulk Market | Hackney, London

-The shop recently opened in the heart of East London after spending quite a few months as a popular pop-up, not far from its current location.
-They’re the talk of the town, well, the town that is looking for ways to live ethically.
-Long story short, here’s how it works: You bring your own containers to the shop or purchase reusable ones in the shop.
-Then weigh your containers and take a note of the weight, so it can be deducted at the till.
-Fill your container with the bulk item.
-Take your shopping to the till to pay.
-As expected, you will only pay for the refills.
+Recently opened in permanent premises in the heart of East London, after some time months as a popular pop-up nearby, the Bulk Market is the talk of the town (well, the part of town looking for ways to live ethically).
+Long story short, here’s how it works: take your own containers to the shop or purchase reusable ones supplied there; weigh your containers and take note of the amount, so it can be deducted at the till; fill your containers with bulk item required; and take your shopping to the till (where you will only have to pay for refills).

-Londoners experienced unpacked shopping before in farmers markets and the occasional health food stores, but this could become the new go-to shopping spot, and (re)start and fuel that necessary zero-disposables trend.
+Londoners may have experienced non-packaged shopping in farmers markets and occasional health food stores, but this could become the new go-to shopping spot, and (re)fuel the vital zero-disposables trend.

-Address: 6 Bohemia Place, E8 1DU, Hackney, London
+Address: 6 Bohemia Place, Hackney, London, E8 1DU

 Quote: “Changing the world for the better needs to be as easy and frugal as doing grocery shopping.”